Genrep-Software/style-guides/c++/cppguide.md

     types.
 For example, use `const TCHAR *` instead of `LPCTSTR`.
 -   When compiling with Microsoft Visual C++, set the compiler to warning level 3 or higher, and treat all warnings as errors.
--   Do not use `#pragma once`; instead use the standard Google include guards.
+-   Do not use `#pragma once`; instead use the standard Genrep include guards.
 The path in the include guards should be relative to the top of your project tree.
 -   In fact, do not use any nonstandard extensions, like `#pragma` and